 The tort of nuisance is a flexible concept in law and may be applied to situations where a neighbour interferes in the reasonable enjoyment of property due to...Learn More

 How Is Compensation Calculated In a Nuisance Case?
 Compensation of Various Types May Be Awarded In a Tortious Nuisance Case.
 Actual or Special Damages May...Learn More

 Liability claims arising when a person suffers injuries in a slip and fall may be brought against the owners, occupiers, or others, with duties for the care...Learn More

 The tort of passing off involves the intentional or unintentional infringement upon the name, style, colour, brand, or other identifying means of another...Learn More

 The tort of detinue is related to the tort of conversion and involves the failure to return an object to the person whom is the rightful owner or having proper...Learn More

 The tort of nuisance is a very flexible legal concept and may be applied to situations where a neighbour interferes in the reasonable enjoyment of property for...Learn More

-What Differs Between the Tort of Trespass to Chattels and the Tort of Conversion?
+How Is the Tort of Trespass to Chattels Different From the Tort of Conversion?
 With the Tort of Trespass to Chattels the Interference or Damage to the...Learn More